kafka4beam/brod/README.md

 ### Implement your own group consumer

-brod_group_subscriber supports only serialized message processing, i.e. no async parallel processing + delayed acking.
+brod_group_subscriber is one gen_server which subscribes to all assigned partitions.
-Implement brod_group_member behaviour for better flexibility.
+Implement brod_group_member behaviour for better flexibility, e.g. spawn one subscriber for each aissgned partition.

 ## Other API to play with/inspect kafka